 “Many cases of dog intestinal blockage, however, can be idiopathic (unknown) in cause,” Dr. Klein adds.
 That’s why it’s so important to know what symptoms to watch out for.

-Recognizing the signs of blockage in dogs early on can play a big role in getting prompt veterinary attention, which can be crucial to a successful outcome.
+Recognizing the early signs of a GI blockage in dogs can play a big role in getting prompt veterinary attention, which can be crucial to a successful recovery.

 - Anorexia (refusal to eat)